 14. Train Scene | Spider-Man 2 (2004

-Fights on trains was nothing new.
-Fights on top on trains had been done before, but a fight between to superpowered individuals on top of a fast-moving train like this was something else to behold.
+Fights on trains were nothing new.
+Fights on top of trains had been done before, but a fight between to superpowered individuals on top of a fast-moving train like this was something else to behold.
 What about fighting on the side of the train while standing on the side?
 Extremely neat.
-Doc Ock being sinister as ever by grabbing helpless passengers and tossing them like wadded papers of trash to try and slow down Spidey to dismantling the breaks in order for the train to reach uncontrollable high speeds and forcing Spider-Man to abandon his pursuit to save the innocent passengers, is just all great.
-Even the effects till seem top notch.
+Doc Ock being sinister as ever by grabbing helpless passengers and tossing them like wadded papers of trash to try and slow down Spidey to dismantling the breaks in order for the train to reach uncontrollable high speeds and forcing Spider-Man to abandon his pursuit to save the innocent passengers is just all great.
+Even the effects till seem top-notch.

 13. Opening Credits | Watchmen (2009)

 “Really, Kane?
 You have opening credits this high on the list?”
-Yes, because there is more story told in these few minutes here and in better style then some superhero movies in their entirety.
+Yes, because there is more story told in these few minutes here and in better style than some superhero movies in their entirety.
 Zack Snyder gave us an incredible opening scene by showing us a glimpse into the world of the movie we were about to watch.
-Then came these opening credits that gave us more background and world building than any opening monologue or scrolling prologue.
-It’s essentially a mini prequel showed us we were going to be in an alternate universe of the history we already knew.
+Then came these opening credits that gave us more background and world-building than any opening monologue or scrolling prologue.
+It’s essentially a mini prequel that showed us we were going to be in an alternate universe of the history we already knew.

 12. Warehouse Takedown | Batman VS Superman: Dawn of Justice (2016)

 Oh boy.
-With this entry I fell like I’m Jon Snow ready to face down an entire army alone at the Battle of Basterds.
+With this entry, I feel like I’m Jon Snow ready to face down an entire army alone at the Battle of Basterds.
 Let me prepare myself…